Olevi-id/ip-idp-documentation/_pages/h-mgmForms/0-management-interface.md

 Most anticipated and requested feature when starting to implement Olevi was **Groups**.
 While one would think that organisations know their users and users' rights and entitlements, reality is that they don't.
 Simple task of managing admin access to an application can be cumbersome even in most sophisticated organisations.
 If not in general, in many and so numerous corner cases.

 When we tell that authentication is simple using Olevi, the first question always is that how can we separate authorised users from others.
 Based on basic principles of AAI, RBAC (Role Based Access Control) is given.
-It is obvious thought that users bring their attributes with them during authentication and access management can be based on the details that we know about the user based on authentication.
+It is obvious thought that users bring their attributes with them during authentication.
+Access management can then be based on the details that we know about the user based on authentication.
 Reality is different.

 Nowadays users bring only their identity while authenticated.
 Organisations have little understanding in roles and entitlements of their users.
 This is where Olevi Groups come in.